 Applying for the World Race is not complicated or competitive.
 You don't need to beat out the “next guy” or the “next girl”.
 We simply want to be sure the World Race will be a healthy experience full of growth for you and for the people around you.

 Start by going to the Apply page, selecting a race route, and clicking the Apply button.
 After that, just fill out the online application and pay your application fee.
 We prayerfully review all applications, and we look forward to learning more about you through your telephone interview.

 If routes remain unbalanced, we may ask some racers to switch routes within the same launch window prior to training camp.
-Slots are determined by the date which racers pay their deposits and commit to a trip.
+Slots are determined by the date which racers pay their deposit and commit to a trip.
 Applying for a route does not guarantee that there are or will be available spots by the time you pay a deposit.